asjad99/Databricks-Data-Science/README.md

 ● Use ML foundations to select the appropriate algorithm for a given model scenario

-● Develop a training pipeline
+● Develop a training pipeline and  Training workflows

 ● Use common classification metrics: F1, Log Loss, ROC/AUC, etc